cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 Installing the package
 ----------------------

-With your package on PyPI,
+Once your package is on PyPI,
 others can install it with pip_, pipx_, or Poetry:

 .. code:: console